aizardar/Dimensionality-reduction-using-t-SNE/index.md

-## Let's now trace back few of the local atomic environments resulting in high and low orbital moment anisotropy.
+### Let's now trace back few of the local atomic environments resulting in high and low orbital moment anisotropy.

-#### Following illustration was made using inkscape and VESTA
+Following illustration was made using inkscape and VESTA

 ![](soap_tsne_only_fig_c_high_dpi.png)

+While t-SNE plots often seem to display clusters as shown in the plot above, the visual clusters can be influenced strongly by the chosen parameters and therefore a good understanding of the parameters for t-SNE is necessary.
+One of the parameter is perplexity which basically determines the variance of the Gaussian distributions that are used to measure similarities in the high-dimensional space.
+So one can think of the perplexity as a type of effective number of nearest neighbors.
+If the perplexity is set to 10, one can say that there are about 10 points that are sitting in the mode of this gaussian.
+In the following, we see the effect of increasing perplexity.

-# Effect of perplexity
+### Effect of perplexity

-## perplexity = 10
+## Perplexity = 10

 ```python